Filter by Category:

 Fluency & Phonics

-ANSWER: Standardized tests often ask students to identify evidence for a particular main idea.
-To teach students how to do this, first clarify three key terms.
+Beyond simply asking “what is the main idea of this passage?” standardized tests often ask students to identify textual evidence for a particular main idea.
+To teach students how to do this effectively, we need to solidify their understanding of a main idea.
+First clarify three key terms:

-MAIN IDEA: Although the topic is a couple of words, the main idea is always a sentence.
-It’s the most important or overall point the author is making.
+Main idea: Although the topic is a couple of words, the main idea is always a sentence.
+Also referred to as the central idea, it’s the most important or overall point the author is making.
 The topic (e.g., panda cub) is embedded in the main-idea sentence.
 But the rest of the sentence more narrowly reveals a specific facet or perspective of the topic (e.g., Panda cub is ready for public debut).